 Remember to do this job before adding your snake!

 When you’ve completed this task, you need to clean down the inside and outside of the enclosure.
 There are plenty of cleaning solutions available from pet shops that are great for this task.

 3. Location of Your Rub

 Now you need to place your RUB into the correct location.
 Place a heat mat that will cover a third of the base of the enclosure at one end.
 Do not use overhead ceramic heaters as these can melt the lid of the RUB.
 Inside the enclosure you should place a thermostat probe.
-A thermostat probe is vital for the health of your snake as they prevent the heat mat from overheating.
+A thermostat is vital for the health of your snake as they prevent the heat mat from overheating.

 This should also be done on the inside of the RUB as the outside can result in inaccurate readings of the heat that keep the snake too cold inside.
-Most thermostat probes have cables that easily squeeze between the lid and the box without allowing for a gap for the snake to escape from.
+Most thermostat probes have cables that easily squeeze between the lid and the box without allowing for a gap for the snake to escape through.

 4. Add Substrate